icco/nanowrimo/novel.md

 As I turn a corner, I find a soldier on smoke break.
 I implant the butt of my rifle into his skull, and he falls quickly.
 One of the others helps me drag the body and heave it into a dumpster.
 Two of the other guys scout around to see if our loud noises attracted any attention.

-We take out two more guards in similar fasion, and find ourselves at the side entrance to the hanger.
+We take out two more guards in similar fashion, and find ourselves at the side entrance to the hanger.
 The hanger seems empty as we move through it.
 I shoot out two security cameras, and the sound of gun shots makes me a little more jumpy.
 Rifles are really loud.

 Chris sticks his right arm up signaling for us to stop.
-He ponts at me, "come here" he says.
+He points at me, "come here" he says.
 I nod and shuffle over.
 "How often do you get to see inside your deliveries?"

 I lie.
 "Not too often."